 Expecting a little one soon?
 Their arrival is worth planning for.
-Expectant mothers can receive maternity leave once their child is born, but new fathers are also entitled to leave as well.
+Expectant mothers can receive maternity leave once their child is born, but new fathers are also entitled to paternity leave and pay as well.

 Paternity leave allows fathers to bond with their child in their baby’s first few weeks after birth.
 For many fathers, statutory paternity leave will be available to support them.